 It’s been a big year for Amazon and Apple smart speakers.
 One new player is Apple’s , the company’s first miniature smart speaker.
-At $99, it’s one of the pricier mini smart speakers on the market, but it’s packed with incredible features and boasts an aesthetically pleasing design.
-On the other side of the boxing ring is Amazon’s fourth-gen .
-The device rocks a new spherical look and improved audio performance — at half the price of the HomePod Mini.
+At $99, it’s one of the pricier mini smart speakers on the market, but it’s packed with features and boasts an aesthetically pleasing design.
+On the other side of the ring is Amazon’s fourth-gen .
+The device rocks a spherical look and improved audio performance — at half the price of the HomePod Mini.
 But which speaker is the better of the two?

 Both the HomePod Mini and Echo Dot are spherical smart speakers.
 Measuring in at 3.3 inches tall, 3.9 inches wide, and weighing 0.76 pounds, the HomePod Mini is available in white and space gray.
 The fourth-gen Echo Dot is nearly identical to the HomePod Mini dimensions.
-Amazon’s speaker measures 3.5 inches tall, 3.9 inches wide, and it weighs 0.75 pounds.
+Amazon’s speaker measures 3.5 inches tall, 3.9 inches wide, and weighs 0.75 pounds.
 The Echo Dot brings more color options to the table than the HomePod.
 Choices include charcoal, glacier white, and twilight blue.